 Here’s what the mom wrote me:

-I picked up my kids from school at 12:30 after our Love and Logic session yesterday.
+I picked up my kids from school at 12:30 after our class yesterday.
 My 9-year-old son was not in a good mood and I knew from experience of every early dismissal day that he was very hungry.
 He was not in a good mood to be nice to me or his sister.
 By the time we got home, they got into a fight over the leftover food in the fridge and my son started yelling at his sister and left the kitchen in anger.
 On his way to his room he bumped into me to show his frustration.
 I gave it a couple of minutes until he came back and I said to both my kids very softly: oh, you know what......this is such an energy drain for me.
 Yelling, screaming and disrespectful treatment get so much of my energy that I may not have enough left for helping you with your things or driving you around this afternoon.....unless we find a way to put some positive energy back in mommy.

 My son did not take me seriously, but my daughter knew I was.
 Very quickly, she managed to divide up the leftover food for both of them and called her brother for lunch and went out of her way to make everything right.
 I thought to myself: One, check...one more to go!